 Before you buy a cloth, observe the stitching especially around the pockets, facets, hemlines and sides.
 This is especially a must-do when buying jeans, jackets and trousers.

 Fake stitching can easily be seen through from the other side.
 It is not heavily threaded, not uniformly threaded, is loosely threaded and could have different patterns and colors of threading.

-Original clothes will always bear fine stitching to the extent of not tearing up even after you try pull around the stitching.
+Quality clothes will always bear fine stitching to the extent of not tearing up even after you try pull around the stitching.

 Have you ever buttoned a shirt and most of the buttons fall off?
 Or you get a skirt where buttons have different makes or different colors?
 Well, this is a quick giveaway of a fake cloth!